Let's Talk About Wintersowing!

-If you haven't already guessed, wintersowing is a technique gardeners use to start seeds in clear containers or jugs in the winter months.
-Wintersowing is an excellent option for those with limited space or lighting to start seedlings indoors.
-It is time-saving and takes the learning curve out of successfully starting perennials from seed.
-Here in north Idaho, seed types that use the description as 'cold hardy,' 'cool-season,' 'perennials or biennials,' or if the directions state to sow in the fall or early spring, then they're good candidates for this method.
+If you haven't already guessed, wintersowing is a technique used by gardeners to start seeds in clear containers or jugs during the winter months.
+This method is an excellent option for those who have limited space or lighting to start seedlings indoors.
+It is a time-saving technique that takes the learning curve out of successfully starting perennials from seed.
+In North Idaho, seeds that use the description of 'cold hardy,' 'cool-season,' 'perennials or biennials,' or have instructions to sow in the fall or early spring are good candidates for this method.

 Here are some great examples of plants I've successfully sown in the winter months: